-• Instagram: isu_tridelta

-Redbird Life: Delta Delta Sorority
+• Instagram: isu_tridelta • Redbird Life: Delta Delta Delta

-The Lambda Rho chapter of Delta Zeta was founded on March 4, 1973, at Illinois State University.
+Delta Zeta was founded on October 24, 1902.
 They are a proud sorority, welcoming those who carry the values of sisterhood, leadership, service, and scholarship.
-Their chapter was founded nationally on October 24, 1902.

 • Instagram: isudeltazeta

-• Redbird Life: Delta Zeta Sorority
+• Redbird Life: Delta Zeta

 Gamma Phi Beta helps their members realize their full potential by offering forward-thinking programs, tools, and opportunities to become constructive, engaged leaders and contributors to the greater community.
 They were founded on November 11, 1874, at Syracuse University in New York.
-Their values are love, leadership, and learning.

-• Instagram: gammaphibeta_isu

-• Redbird Life: Gamma Phi Beta
+Their values are love, leadership, and learning. • Instagram: gammaphibeta_isu • Redbird Life: Gamma Phi Beta